AVUIs/ofxEnveloper/README.md

 Compatibility: openFrameworks 0.9.0

 #How it works
+- While performing a gesture, points are added to the envelope recognition with the `push_back()` method.
+- Gesture and interpolation can be drawn while gesture is executed, using `drawGesture()` and `drawInterpolation()`.
-Once a gesture is completed, the getEnvelope() method can be executed.
+- Once a gesture is completed, the `getEnvelope()` method can be executed.
-The getPoints() method can then be used to retrieve the envelope points.
+- The `getPoints()` method can then be used to retrieve the envelope points.
-Gesture and interpolation can be drawn while gesture is executed.
+- A `scale()` method is provided by scaling an envelope from an ofRectangle object to another.
-The clear() method clears the envelope recognition.
+- The `clear()` method clears the envelope recognition.

 #Example
 The example-scaling illustrates how a gesture can result in a scaled envelope.